vickneee/web-development-studies/studies/09.0 Using MongoDB with Node.js/worksheet.md

 To create an Express.js project with MongoDB integration, you'll typically need several files and directories.
 Here's a basic project structure along with the files you'll commonly have:

-**project-directory/** You can name the project directory anything you like.
+**project-root/** You can name the project-root directory anything you like.

 **package.json:** This file holds metadata relevant to the project and manages project dependencies.
 You can create it by running npm init in your project directory.